Buying The House You Rent

 There are several schemes designed to help people get on the property ladder.
 Previously, social tenants only had the Right to Buy scheme, where council houses could be purchased at a reduced price.
 However, increasing house prices meant buying your home (even for a discount) was off limits for many social tenants.

-With this new scheme, you won’t need to buy the entire house if you’re a social tenant.
+With this Right to Shared Ownership scheme, you won’t need to buy the entire house if you’re an eligible social tenant.
 Subsequently, the barrier to entry is lower, and you can instead buy a portion, increasing shares as you go.
 It should help more social tenants become homeowners.

 Buying the house you rent